Copyright_jetcityimage_123RF

 Read: Report finds early-onset health issues increasing among Canadian women

-The sessions were developed in partnership between BMO’s benefits team, its Alliance for Women employee resource group and Cleveland Clinic Canada, BMO’s medical partner.
+The sessions were developed in partnership between BMO’s benefits team, the bank’s Alliance for Women employee resource group and Cleveland Clinic Canada, BMO’s medical partner.
 Employee interest in the sessions has grown since the bank launched its women’s health strategy in 2022, she says, noting topics such as cancer, fertility, bereavement, neurodiversity and menopause and perimenopause have been very well received.

 “[At the first session] we thought maybe 50 people would join and we had more than 300.
 Since then, we’ve had three [sessions] on menopause and perimenopause more and more women are asking for sessions on these topics.
 We’ve also had a session on neurodiversity conditions because women are getting diagnosed later in life with [attention deficit/hyperactivity disorder].”